RocketChat/docs-old/installation/manual-installation/pm2-systemd-upstart/README.md

 ## Upstart - Ubuntu

+__Take note that upstart is obsolete and it should be used with ubuntu version 14.04 or inferior__

 The following examples are upstart jobs which control automatic start-up and, if necessary, respawning of your Rocket.Chat app, as well as management of an optional hubot chat-bot.

 In order to use the examples, simply copy each example and save into a file, paying attention to the fact that the filenames should be preserved unless you edit the examples